ZainAzimullah/Sze_E_O/README.md

 are interactable.
 </p>

-<h1>Level Hack</h1>
+<h1>Level Hack (H Key)</h1>
 <p>
 When you on level 1, level 2, or level 3, you can press the Enter key to immediately boost your EXP bar to 100% and attain the badge required to go to the level above.
 This means that you do not have to play any of the minigames of the level you are on.
-If you want to skip multiple levels, you cannot press Enter twice - you must go to each level in order and press the Enter key.
+If you want to skip multiple levels, you cannot press Enter twice - you must go to each level in order and press the H key.
 We put this hack in to allow easy testing and to make the game easier to mark - but bear in mind, the levels don't really take that long.
 We recommend not using the hack if you want to enjoy the full experience of the game.
 </p>